rishabhsdev/JAVA-Graph-Networking/README.md

 # JAVA-Graph-Networking
-Behind the scene working of Networking feature (Follow/Connect) on Social Media sites, like Instagram or LinkedIn.
+This code tries to showcase behind the scene working of Networking feature (Follow/Connect) on Social Media sites, like Instagram or LinkedIn.

-Uses HashMaps and ArrayLists.
+It Uses HashMaps and ArrayLists to store each Person objects.

+Project is currently under development.